rbadmaev/SublimeText4-disableAlt/README.md

 # SublimeText4-disableAlt

-The problem is popup menu in sublime-text4 when alt key is pressed.
+This plugin for sublime-text4 prevents context menu from popping up when Alt key is pressed.

-Do disable it just install this plugin by
+Install it by running
 ```
 git clone https://github.com/rbadmaev/SublimeText4-disableAlt.git
 ```
-from your sublime package folder
+from your sublime package folder.